|

 Prevent Accidentally running

-a batch file
+a batch file When some programs or

-When some programs or windows upgrades are installed they create
+windows upgrades are installed they create a .bat file which is

-a .bat file which is used to restore old files during an uninstall.
+used to restore old files during an uninstall.
+Accidentally

-unusable.
 To prevent this, run regedit and open the Key: HKEY_CLASSES_ROOT\batfile\shell

 and change the value of Default to Edit, by right clicking Default